yan-duarte/yan-duarte.github.io/_posts/2016-09-24-RMP-Assignment4.md

   - Regression Modeling Practice
 published: true
 ---
-This is the last assignment for the regression modeling practice course, fourth from a series of five courses from Data Analysis and Interpretation ministered from Wesleyan University.
+This is the last assignment for the regression modeling practice course, third from a series of five courses from Data Analysis and Interpretation ministered from Wesleyan University.
 The previous content you can see [here](https://yan-duarte.github.io/tags/).

 In this assignment, we have to Test a Logistic Regression Model with our data.

-My response variable is the number of new cases of breast cancer in 100,000 female residents during the year 2002.
+My response variable is the number of new cases of breast cancer in 100,000 female residents during the year 2002 (breastCancer100th).
-My explanatory variable is the mean of sugar consumption quantity (grams per person and day) between the years 1961 and 2002.
+My explanatory variable is the mean of sugar consumption quantity (grams per person and day) between the years 1961 and 2002 (meanSugarPerson).

 To make the assignment of this week I have added two other explanatory variables:

-  - Mean of the total supply of food (kilocalories / person & day) available in a country, divided by the population and 365 (the number of days in the year) between the years 1961 and 2002.
+  - Mean of the total supply of food (kilocalories / person & day) available in a country, divided by the population and 365 (the number of days in the year) between the years 1961 and 2002 (meanFoodPerson).
-  - The average of the mean TC (Total Cholesterol) of the female population, counted in mmol per L; (calculated as if each country has the same age composition as the world population) between the years 1980 and 2002.
+  - The average of the mean TC (Total Cholesterol) of the female population, counted in mmol per L; (calculated as if each country has the same age composition as the world population) between the years 1980 and 2002 (meanCholesterol).

-Note that all my explanatory variables are quantitative.
-Thus, I must center the variables by subtracting the mean from the data values, then the value 0 will be very close to the mean.
+Note that all off my variables are quantitative.
+Thus, I must management they transforming it to qualitative.

+Variable breastCancer100th:

+  -(0) The incidence of breast cancer is below the average of the incidence of all countries.
+  -(1) The incidence of breast cancer is above the average of the incidence of all countries.

+Variable meanSugarPerson:

+  -(0) Desirable 0 and 30 g.
+  -(1) Raised with 30 and 60 g.
+  -(2) Borderline high 60 and 90 g.
+  -(3) High between 90 and 120 g.
+  -(4) Very high under 120g.

+Variable meanFoodPerson:

+  -(0) The food consumption below the average of the food consumption of all countries.
+  -(1) The food consumption above the average of the food consumption of all countries.

+Variable meanCholesterol:

+  -
+  -

 All of the images posted in the blog can be better view by clicking the right button of the mouse and opening the image in a new tab.

-The complete program for this assignment can be download [here](https://yan-duarte.github.io/archives/rmp-assignment3.py) and the dataset [here](https://yan-duarte.github.io/archives/separatedData.csv).
+The complete program for this assignment can be download [here](https://yan-duarte.github.io/archives/rmp-assignment4.py) and the dataset [here](https://yan-duarte.github.io/archives/separatedData.csv).

 ## **Test a Multiple Regression Model**